 - Arrested Development "The B. Team": Ron Howard keeps the Lunar Excursion Module that was used to fake the landings in his office and holds meetings in it.

-: Hey, let’s go inside the LEM.
+Ron: Hey, let’s go inside the LEM.
 You want to?
-Michael

-: Is this the one that landed on the moon?
-Ron
+Michael: Is this the one that landed on the moon?

-).
+Ron: No, no, 1969.
+I'll tell you about it inside the LEM.
+It's soundproof in there.
+And it's a national secret.
+(Cut to Inside the LEM).
 So, NASA did go to the moon in 71.
 That one was real.
-But in 69, they weren't ready, so they faked the whole thing on the soundstage of Gentle Ben
+But in 69, they weren't ready, so they faked the whole thing on the soundstage of Gentle Ben.

 - The music video for Imagine Dragons' "On Top Of The World" starts off with the band members leaving their perfect families and heading to NASA to be the astronauts of the Apollo 11 mission.
 Halfway into the video, it's revealed that the whole thing is being staged, with Stanley Kubrick directing it and Richard Nixon watching next to him.
 After the landing was successfully televised, the sound stage is rushed by screaming fangirls who listen to the band play while still wearing their space suits.

 - Played with in the video to Rammstein's "Amerika", which is fundamentally about America's cultural and political impact on the rest of the world and includes a studio where "moon" shots are being taken among its scenes.